Peritoz/pattern-analysis-engine/README.md

 > Note: You can specify your own repository by implementing the *GraphRepository* interface

-#### Derivation rules
+#### Derivation Engine

-If you want to take advantage of the transitive inference engine, you first need to describe all derivation rules that should be applied to your graph.
+If you want to take advantage of the inference engine, you first need to describe all derivation rules that should be applied to your graph.

 A derivation rule is consists of two parts: